 - Before going outdoors, increase your fluid intake to help prevent dehydration and flush the urinary system.

-- Prophylactic doses of D'Mannose, before and after sexual activity may provide added protection.
+- Prophylactic doses of D'Mannose, before and after intimacy may provide added protection.

 - Wear comfortable, rather than tight fitting clothing and underwear which can aggravate the urethra.